Industry Insights

 Frequently Asked Questions

-For most healthcare settings, survey every patient after every visit using a brief 3-5 question survey.
+For most healthcare facility settings, survey every visitor after every visit using a brief 3-5 question operational survey.
 This gives you the volume needed for statistically meaningful analysis and ensures you capture feedback while the experience is fresh.
-For deeper relationship surveys, quarterly or semi-annual surveys of your active patient panel provide trend data.
-Avoid survey fatigue by keeping transactional surveys under 60 seconds and using smart frequency capping so the same patient is not surveyed after every single appointment.
+For deeper relationship surveys, quarterly or semi-annual surveys provide trend data.
+Avoid survey fatigue by keeping post-visit surveys under 60 seconds and using smart frequency capping so the same visitor is not surveyed after every single appointment.

-Can we use QR codes in clinical settings for feedback?
+Can we use QR codes inside healthcare facilities for feedback?

-Absolutely, and we strongly recommend it.
-QR codes on checkout desks, in exam rooms, on appointment reminder cards, and in discharge instructions capture feedback at the point of experience when recall is highest.
+Yes, and we strongly recommend it.
+QR codes on checkout desks, in waiting rooms, on appointment reminder cards, and at reception capture feedback at the point of experience when recall is highest.
 The key is placement and simplicity.
-The QR code should lead to a mobile-optimized survey that takes under 60 seconds.
+The QR code should lead to a mobile-optimized survey that takes under 60 seconds and asks about operational topics like reception, environment, scheduling, and communication.
 Customer Echo’s QR code feedback system is designed specifically for this use case.

-Benchmarks vary by setting and methodology, but general guidelines for healthcare are: HCAHPS top-box scores above 75% on key composites (communication, responsiveness, environment) place you in the upper quartile nationally.
-For NPS, healthcare organizations typically see scores between 35 and 55, with scores above 55 considered excellent.
-For CSAT on a 5-point scale, aim for above 4.2 as a baseline.
+Benchmarks vary by setting and methodology, but general guidelines are: for NPS, healthcare facilities typically see scores between 35 and 55, with scores above 55 considered excellent.
+For CSAT on a 5-point scale, aim for above 4.2 as a baseline for operational topics like reception, environment, and communication.
 The most important metric is your trend over time rather than any single score.
 Consistent improvement matters more than hitting an arbitrary target.
 For more on how these metrics compare, see our guide on NPS vs CSAT vs CES.